Merlin1A/cs326-team-psi/docs/final.md

 A final up-to-date table of all the URL routes that your application supports and a short description of what those routes are used for.
 You should also indicate any authentication and permissions on those routes.

 '/' (no path) - Leads to the Homepage/Landing page.
 No authentication is necessary in order to access it.
 Users can either login or sign up which will redirect them to the corresponding page.
 '/landing' - Leads to the Homepage/Landing page as well.
 Similar to the '/' route.
+No authentication required.
 '/main' - Leads to the courses page which has all course information.
 Users can rate or review a course, and in the navbar, users can either logout or go to account settings.
 Authentication is required.
-'/logoutmsg' - Leads to the Logout page when the user clicks logout.
+* '/logoutmsg' - Leads to the Logout page when the user clicks logout.
 It will then redirect to the Homepage/Landing page in 5 seconds.
 No authentication necessary.
-'/logout' - Leads to the Logout page as well.
+* '/logout' - Leads to the Logout page as well.
 Similar to '/logoutmsg'.
 No authentication required.
-'/nan' - Leads to a Not Logged In page if the user tries to access a permission-specific page without correct permissions/credentials.
+* '/nan' - Leads to a Not Logged In page if the user tries to access a permission-specific page without correct permissions/credentials.
 After 5 seconds, it will redirect to the Homepage/Landing page.
 No authentication required.
-'/login' - Leads to the Login page where users can login to access the site.
+* '/login' - Leads to the Login page where users can login to access the site.
 If the user is successful, then it will load to the courses page.
 If the user is unsuccessful, then it will lead them to the Invalid Credentials page which will redirect back to the Login page after 5 seconds.
 No authentication required.
-'/failedLogin' - Leads to the Invalid Credentials page.
+* '/failedLogin' - Leads to the Invalid Credentials page.
 Notifies the user that their credentials are incorrect and then redirects to the Login page.
 No authentication required.
-'/account' - Leads to the Account page where users can modify their password or delete their account.
+* '/account' - Leads to the Account page where users can modify their password or delete their account.
 Authentication required.
-'/register' - Leads to the Sign-up page where users can create an account.
+* '/register' - Leads to the Sign-up page where users can create an account.
 It will then redirect to the Verification page once the user submits the registration form.
+No authentication required.
+* '/verify' - Leads to the Failed Verification Page which alerts the user that information given on the previous Verification Page was incorrect.
+Redirects them to the Verification page.
+No authentication required.
-'/verify' - Leads to the Verification Page.
+* '/failedverify' - Leads to the Verification Page.
 User must verify their email and give a verification code in the form.
 If the information given is incorrect, it will redirect to the Failed Validation Page.
+No authentication required.
-'/ratings' - Leads to the Ratings page.
+* '/ratings' - Leads to the Ratings page.
 User can create a new review or rating and submit it.
 It will then update in the corresponding course card.
+Authentication required.

 ### Authentication/Authorization <br />
 A final up-to-date description of how users are authenticated and any permissions for specific users (if any) that you used in your application.
 You should mention how they relate to which UI views are accessible.